Online, Offline, Direct and Indirect: Everything About Your Booking Sources

 Links from other websites, blogs or media to your hotel's site won't only be good for your SEO, but will also play a key role in recommending your property.

-Travelers might discover your property by reading guest reviews on platforms such as TripAdvisor or Google Maps,
+Travelers might discover your property by reading guest reviews on platforms such as TripAdvisor or Google Maps, so be sure to set up a recurrent process to get as many positive reviews as possible.

 The idea is to convert visitors to your website from "potential" to "actual" customers.
 Your site's mission is to reassure them and build confidence around your professionalism and the quality of the experience you provide.